 doLeidenCLuster()

-If you would like to add a new example to our website https://drieslab.github.io/Giotto_website/, please follow these steps:
+To add a new example to the website https://drieslab.github.io/Giotto_website/, please follow these steps:

-Clone the repository from https://github.com/drieslab/Giotto_website and switch to the “suite” branch.
+0. Clone the Giotto_website repository from https://github.com/drieslab/Giotto_website and switch to the “suite” branch.

-Create a new .Rmd file under the folder “vignettes”.
+1. Create a new .Rmd (R markdown) file under the folder “vignettes”.

 ---